 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, except as discussed below, if we declare a distribution, stockholders' cash distributions will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash distributions.
-With respect to our distributions paid to stockholders during the three months ended March 31, 2018 and 2017, distributions reinvested pursuant to our dividend reinvestment plan totaled \$816,549 and \$902,431, respectively.
+For the three and six months ended June 30, 2018, distributions reinvested pursuant to our dividend reinvestment plan were \$863,301 through purchase of shares in the open market, and \$1,679,850 through issuance of new shares and purchase of shares in the open market, respectively.
+For the three and six months ended June 30, 2017, distributions reinvested pursuant to our dividend reinvestment plan were \$880,260 and \$1,782,691, respectively.

 On March 6, 2018, the Board of Directors of Company adopted amendments to the Company's dividend reinvestment plan (the "Plan").
 Under the terms of the amended Plan, if the Company declares a dividend or determines to make a capital gain or other distribution, the reinvestment plan agent will acquire shares for the participants' accounts, depending upon the following circumstances, (i) through receipt of additional unissued but authorized shares from the Company ("newly issued shares") and/or (ii) by purchase of outstanding shares on the open market ("open-market purchases").
 If, on the distribution payment date, the last quarterly net asset value per share ("NAV") is equal to or less than the closing market price per share on such distribution payment date (such condition often referred to as a "market premium"), the reinvestment plan agent will invest the distribution amount in newly issued shares on behalf of the participants.
 The number of newly issued shares to be credited to each participant's account will be determined by dividing the dollar amount of the distribution by the greater of (i) the NAV or (ii) 95% of the closing market price on the distribution payment date.
 This feature of the Plan means that, under certain circumstances, we may issue shares of our common stock at a price below net asset value per share, which could cause our stockholders to experience dilution.
-We may not be able to achieve operating results that will allow us to make distributions due to the asset coverage test applicable to us as a BDC under the 1940 Act and due to provisions in our existing and future debt arrangements.
+We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
+Also, we may be limited in our ability to make distributions due to the asset coverage test applicable to us as a BDC under the 1940 Act and due to provisions in our existing and future debt arrangements.